 These derivatives are considered cash flow hedges and are recorded on a gross basis at fair value.
-Subsequent to the adoption of ASU 2017-12, assessments of hedge effectiveness are performed quarterly using either a qualitative or quantitative approach.
+Assessments of hedge effectiveness are performed quarterly using either a qualitative or quantitative approach.
 The Company recognizes the entire change in the fair value in accumulated other comprehensive income (loss) and the change is reflected as derivative changes in fair value in the supplemental disclosures of non-cash financing activities in the consolidated statements of cash flows.
 The amounts recorded in accumulated other comprehensive income (loss) will subsequently be reclassified to interest expense as interest payments are made on the Company's borrowings under its variable-rate term loan facilities.
-During the next twelve months, the Company estimates that \$24.4 million will be reclassified from accumulated other comprehensive income as a decrease to interest expense.
+During the next twelve months, the Company estimates that \$9.7 million will be reclassified from accumulated other comprehensive income as a decrease to interest expense.
 The Company does not have netting arrangements related to its derivatives.

 The use of derivative financial instruments carries certain risks, including the risk that the counterparties to these contractual arrangements are not able to perform under the agreements.
 To mitigate this risk, the Company only enters into derivative financial instruments with counterparties with high credit ratings and with major financial institutions with which the Company and its affiliates may also have other financial relationships.
 The Company does not anticipate that any of the counterparties will fail to meet their obligations.
-As of March 31, 2024, there were no events of default related to the Company's derivative financial instruments.
+As of September 30, 2024, there were no events of default related to the Company's derivative financial instruments.

-The following table summarizes the notional amount at inception and fair value of these instruments on the Company's balance sheet as of March 31, 2024 and December 31, 2023 (dollar amounts in thousands):
+The following table summarizes the notional amount at inception and fair value of these instruments on the Company's balance sheet, all of which are interest rate swaps designated as hedges, as of September 30, 2024 and December 31, 2023 (dollar amounts in thousands):